 Industrialization in Kenya and the implementation of Environmental Management and Coordination (Waste Management) Regulations, 2006, has necessitated the need to develop a hazardous waste treatment facility that can cope with the increased demand from industry and at the same time meet the ever demanding regulatory framework.
 The proponent is a Kenyan citizen and an investor.
-The installation of the incinerator was conceptualized by the proponent due to the fact that he is an Environmental science professional.
-Consequently the proponent intends to develop the facility to provide local industry and the public sector with the technical infrastructural capacity to manage hazardous wastes.
+The installation of the incinerator was conceptualized by the proponent due to the fact that he offers cleaning services to various institutions, hotels and individuals.
+Consequently, the proponent intends to develop the facility to provide local industry and the public sector with the technical infrastructural capacity to manage hazardous wastes.

-Naivasha area coupled with the different flower farms, rapid human development and other agricultural activity in the area means that hazardous waste production is on the great rise.
-The area is also characterized by flower farms and ISO 1400 companies that require a national waste disposal infrastructure that can enable them to account for their chemical wastes and other hazardous wastes.
-This incineration services is hence a necessity within Nakuru County.
+Gilgil area coupled with the different flower farms, rapid human development and other agricultural activity in the area means that hazardous waste production is on the great rise.
+The area and Nakuru County at large is also characterized ISO 14001 companies that require a national waste disposal infrastructure that can enable them to account for their chemical wastes and other hazardous wastes.
+This incineration services is hence a necessity within Gilgil area and Nakuru County at Large.